ctoslab/EXETOHTA/README.md

 8. Select your payload.exe path
 9. press CONVERT button.

-To learn more please watch this video: https://youtu.be/3xzOEhswhnw
+To learn more please watch this video (To see this video you need to subscribe first and send me your e-mail address in https://t.me/ctoslab): https://youtu.be/3xzOEhswhnw

 ### 📡 HOW TO UPDATE